ChulaSeniorProject2023OEP/preparation_phase/README.md

 - Detecting whether it's the face from `Deepfake` or not.
 - Verify FACE ID even the user is wearing a glasses.

-[ ] Set up verification images
+[x] Set up pipeline to collect verification image in local repository.

+[x] Set up pipeline to verify identity.

+[x] Perform verification in real time.

+[ ] Break workflow into smaller components.

+[ ] Visualize the evaluation and metrics.

-[ ] Build verification function
+[ ] Expand the verification process to be more robust.

-[ ] Perform verification in real time
+[ ] Build a demo app.